Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 6. Repeat steps 4 and 5 to assign default permissions for additional object types for the current user or group.

 Organizing user accounts into groups makes it easier to manage security.
 For example, rather than assigning permissions to each user for each object in your database, you can assign permissions to a few groups, and then add users to the appropriate group.
-When users log on to Microsoft Access, they inherit the permissions on any group to which they belong.
+When users log on to Microsoft Access, they inherit the permissions of any group to which they belong.

-Click Next to see how to View or transfer ownership of objects.
+Click Next to see how to view or transfer ownership of objects.

 MS-ACCESS Security Links.